deammion/Engr-Project/project_requirement/project-requirement.md

 The performance requirements section will discuss how a system will perform once it is in use.
 In order for the performance of a system to be deemed successful, the system must adhere to a set of specific requirements.
 Furthermore, this section will comprehensively outline what a user should expect when interacting with the system. <br>

-* The number of simultaneous users that the system can support during the collection phase is 1.
-However, during the real phase the system is able to support >1 (multiple) users.<br>
+* The number of simultaneous users that the system can support during the collection phase is > 1.
+During the operational phase the system is also able to support >1 (multiple) users.<br>

 * The system should load 98% of the HTML in less than 1 second. <br>

-* If delays are experienced 87% of the HTML should load in 2 seconds.<br>
+* If the system loads 98% of the HTML in < 1 second then with the plugin the system should take 1 second + up to 1000 milliseconds to load. <br>

-* The system should not affect the user end of the website.
-Therefore, this means that if users use any website with our proxy and program enabled, they should not experience any changes in how they are able to utilize the websites.
-However, if a script tag is considered unsafe the system will affect users as the unsafe script tag will not run hence changing what the website should do. <br>
+*  The system should not affect the owner of the website.
+Therefore this means that if an owner deploys our proxy on their website they should not experience any changes in how website visitors use their website.
+However, if a script tag is considered unsafe the system will affect the owner as it will impact the website visitors of their website.
+This is because the unsafe script tag will not run hence changing what the website should do.<br>

-* The program should have 100% functionality if users use Edge, Chrome or FireFox as browsers.<br>

-* During the collection phase the program should be able to identify which script tags contained within the HTML are safe.
-This will be achieved by the program scanning through websites that are clean. <br>
+* The program should support the client to receive the full benefits of security from CSP being enforced client-side.
+This will be achieved by ensuring that the only browsers used are  Edge, Chrome or FireFox.<br>

-* The program should insert nonce tags in script tags during the real phase to indicate which script tags are deemed safe.<br>

 * The program should be able to notify if script tags in a webpage are not safe.
 This will be achieved by collecting and reporting unsafe script tags in ‘report-uri.com’.<br>

-* The program should be able to support data encryption when handling HTTP requests to maintain data integrity.<br>

-* The program should be able to manage a single request at once without there being significant disruption in between the host server and the users. <br>

-* As the nonce is a pseudo-random value intended for one time use, the program should ensure that at every request the nonce changes.<br>
+* The resulting data should be visible to clients (website owners) so they are able to see reports of unsafe script tag removals.<br>

 ### 3.5 Logical database requirements